Clash of Titans

 Stanford took the opening kick and ripped off three first downs before bogging down in Notre Dame territory.
 Murray Cuddeback's place-kick attempt from the 46 missed, but he would soon get a chance to redeem himself.

 With Notre Dame taking over on its 20, Rockne inserted the "Four Horsemen and their seven corporals."
-Stuhldreher fumbled on the very first play, and Stanford recovered on the 15.
+Stuhldreher fumbled on the first play, and Stanford recovered on the 15.
 Three plays gained only 5y.
 So Cuddeback booted a 27y field goal.
 Stanford 3 Notre Dame 0

 Starting at its 20, Notre Dame marched relentlessly into Stanford territory.
 The big plays were Crowley's 20y scamper around right end and plunge over left tackle for 15, and Notre Dame's first pass of the game, from Stuhldreher to Miller to the 21.
 Two plays later, Miller carried around left end to the nine.
 But after a timeout, the defense stiffened.
 On fourth and goal from the 11, Ted Shipkey broke through and hurried Harry's pass, which fell far from any receiver.
 After the play, "a doctor was called to bandage Stuhldreher's injured ankle.
 Cardinal boosters noted with satisfaction that Ernie Nevers' ankles were holding out and going strong."
 The Notre Dame quarterback remained on the field when play resumed.

 Stuhldreher: "On our last play on that drive, I got my leg twisted under me, resulting in what we thought was a bad sprain.
 It was taped up tightly to cut off circulation.
 I got along in it fairly well the rest of the game.
-When the tape was taken off in the dressing room, it balllooned to a size all out of proportion.
+When the tape was taken off in the dressing room, it ballooned to a size all out of proportion.
 Pictures later showed the outer leg bone had been broken."

 Nevers ran from punt formation, but Weibel nailed him for a 3y loss.
 So Warner followed the common strategy of the day and ordered Cuddeback to punt out, the boot traveling only to the 32.
 On second down, Sleepy Jim gained 13 over tackle.
 On third down, Layden smashed up the middle to the 10.
 On fourth down, Layden dove headlong to the seven for first-and-goal as the opening period ended.